bondjimbond/islandora_linked_taxonomies/README.md

 ## Concept

-* One site acting as a hub hosting a taxonomy
+* One site acting as a Provider, a hub hosting a taxonomy
-* Other sites using that taxonomy as an endpoint for reference fields
+* Other Client sites using that taxonomy as an endpoint for reference fields
 * Future goals: Allow those sites to write new data to that shared taxonomy

 ## Modules required